bebraw/cv/cv.md

 # Juho Vepsäläinen - SurviveJS

-Most interesting things happen at intersections.
-During my varied career, I've been exposed to different technologies and cultures.
-Although my strongest skillset is on the development side, I also have experience on marketing and sales due to running my own business and events.
-I'm also a known, and awarded, author of technical literature.
+I exist in the intersection of development and marketing.
+I started my career as a developer but since then I've been exposed to different technologies and cultures.
+My strongest skillsets are organizational and I find myself using my development and marketing acumen to create value.
+Due to this, I'm a known figure in the community and an awarded author of a technical literature (SurviveJS).
+I've also hosted multiple technical conferences (React Finland, GraphQL Finland) as a (co-)director and helped to develop the business concepts.

 ## Education - 2001-2004